 Richard “Rich” Gannon – born 20 December 1965 – is a former American football quarterback who played eighteen seasons in the National Football League (NFL).

-He is currently a sports commentator with the CBS Sports and Sirius XM NFL Radio.
+He is also a former commentator with CBS Sports.

 Gannon was born in Philadelphia, Pennsylvania and played college football at the University of Delaware.
 At Delaware, he directed coach Tubby Raymond’s Wing-T offense.
 He recorded at least 2,000 offensive yards for three straight seasons at Delaware and was Yankee Conference Offensive Player of the Year as a senior.